sammi-turner/Arcolinux-DWM-Rice/README.md

 1. Remove the variety and conky packages using pamac.

+2. Add the nitrogen pcakage using pamac.

-2. Update existing packages with pamac.
+3. Update existing packages with pamac.

-3. Change the default shell to zsh with
+4. Change the default shell to zsh with

 ```
 $ chsh -s /bin/zsh
 ```

-4. Logout, then log back in.
+5. Logout, then log back in.

-5. Replace existing dotfiles with the ones in this repo.
+6. Replace existing dotfiles with the ones in this repo.

-6. Recompile DWM with the command
+7. Recompile DWM with the command

 ```
 make clean install
 ```

-7. Logout, then log back in.
+8. Logout, then log back in.

-8. To install some useful packages, enter
+9. Install these packages,

 ```
-sudo pacman -S base-devel nitrogen termite helix transmission-gtk yt-dlp galculator vlc audacity
+sudo pacman -S base-devel termite helix transmission-gtk yt-dlp galculator vlc audacity
 ```